-The tax act's doubling of the exclusion amount made considering income tax basis important when planning to mitigate transfer taxes.
+Under current law, the 2017 tax act's doubling of the exclusion amount made considering income tax basis important when planning to mitigate transfer taxes.
 That's because the higher lifetime exclusion amount causes fewer taxpayers to be subject to the estate tax.
 Because those taxpayers are not likely to be subject to the estate tax, it may not be in their best interests to gift assets in an attempt to remove such assets from their estates.
 Gifted assets would forgo the step-up in basis estate assets otherwise get at death, and retain the carryover basis of the decedent.